Jean Royère: Career

 In 1931, encouraged by Louis Metman, the chief curator at the Musée des Arts Décoratifs in Paris, and supported by his uncle Jacques Raverat, Jean Royère decided to pursue his passion for interior design.
-To gain practical experience, he interned at a furniture factory on Boulevard Diderot.
+He interned at a furniture factory on Boulevard Diderot.
 Thanks to this connection, he became familiar with different departments and gained knowledge about manufacturing techniques, pricing, and other aspects of the trade.
 His first project involved designing a bedroom and boudoir ensemble crafted from exotic woods for his uncle.

 By 1932, Royère's talent was evident in his work for Dr. Philippe Decourt, for whom he created a modern, minimalist interior using tubing and chromed metal.
 Some of these designs were later adapted for mass production for the Aplemont workers' housing estate near Le Havre.

-In 1933, Royère gained significant recognition for his renovation of the Hotel Carlton's brasserie on the Champs-Élysées.
+In 1933, Royère gained recognition for his renovation of the Hotel Carlton's brasserie on the Champs-Élysées.
 He designed the terrace, first-floor lounges, and basement with a pastel-toned decor and furnishings made of metal tubing, Bakelite, and rattan.
-This project brought him immediate success and an article in Art et Industrie magazine.

 In 1934, Royère joined Pierre Gouffé, a renowned furniture manufacturer.
 They quickly developed a friendship, and Pierre was so captivated by Royère's work that he appointed him to oversee the contemporary division of his firm.
 Gouffé was part of a large, well-organised company with significant potential.
 While the company primarily specialised in period furniture, there was also a modern section—set up largely for Royère's benefit—which had its own store where he managed his clients alongside the company's.
 With Gouffé's support, Royère made his debut at the Salon d'Automne, winning a bronze medal for his chairs designed for Dr. Decourt.
 The following year, he exhibited at the Salon de la Société des Artistes Decorateurs.